pbizannes/CuisineCompass/app/src/main/java/au/com/pbizannes/cuisinecompass/README.md

 extended, but just in case), RetrofitModule and RestaurantService.

 I initially created models simply by pasting the output from the endpoint into Gemini and asking it "Generate models for the given JSON".
+I made these parcelable, so I get the benefits of the material3 list-detail panel which requires gives you a list/detail screen and correctly remembers between orientation changes by parceling objects.